open-feature/community/governance-charter.md

 ### Special Elections

-In the event of a resignation or other loss of a governance committee member, a special election for that position will be held as soon as possible.
+In the event of a resignation or other loss of a _Governance Committee_ member, a special election for that position will be held as soon as possible.
 The same group of people as described in "eligibility for voting" will vote in the special election.
 A committee member elected in a special election will serve